WATCH: 'When will the Scottish Government take action to protect our seas?' says paddleboarder after finding dead whale

-The humpback whale calf, believed to be less than a year old according to its size, was found with ropes and a lobster pot severely entangled in its tail a mile off the coast of Lybster, Caithness.
+The humpback whale calf, believed to be less than a year old, was found with ropes and a lobster pot entangled with its tail a mile off the coast of Lybster, Caithness.

 The whale’s body was already partially decayed, suggesting it had been dead for 1-2 weeks.